Many-Body Simulations of the Fast Flavor Instability

 In Fig.~\ref{fig:extrapolate} we show the time of the first minimum of $\langle P_z\rangle$ for $c=0$ (black dots), $c=10^{-5}$ (red stars), and $c=10^{-4}$ (gray crosses).
 In addition we fit $t_\mathrm{min}$ as a function of $N_\mathrm{sites}$ using both a square root function (dotted curve) and a logarithmic function (solid curve).
 The best fit parameters of each are listed in Tab.~\ref{tab:fit_parameters}.
 The logarithmic function provides a better fit for the $c=0$ data (indicated by the RMS error $\epsilon_{c=0}$), and a much better extraploation to larger $N_\mathrm{sites}$ (indicated by $\epsilon_{c=10^{-5}}$ and $\epsilon_{c=10^{-4}}$).

 For our chosen conditions, the physical inter-neutrino spacing is approximately $10^{-11}\,\mathrm{cm}$, which would be impossible to simulate directly on the domain sizes required to produce neutrino flavor instabilities.
 However, it may be possible to resolve the FFI in a MB calculation if the timescale of MB evolution is comparatively slow.
-Based on the logarithmic fit, around \( 11,600 \) sites are needed for \( t_{\mathrm{min}} \) to match the growth timescale of the mean-field FFI.
-This number is still computationally prohibitive for direct diagonalization, but is a more reasonable target for future approximate calculations and potential quantum computing applications.
+A logarithmic fit indicates that $\sim 11,600$ sites are needed for $t_{\mathrm{min}}$ to match the mean-field (MF) FFI growth timescale, which already exceeds the largest MB neutrino simulations to date.
+However, several e-folding times are required to reach saturation of the MF FFI, demanding a much larger number of sites in MB simulations if the MB effects are to manifest after FFI saturation.
+If there is one site per neutrino (i.e. $10^{11}$ sites), the projected MB $t_\mathrm{min}=10.9\mu^{-1}$ corresponds to 21.8 $e$-folding times (i.e., 9.4 orders of magnitude).
+The effective in-medium mixing angle at a density of $10^{12}$ g/cm$^3$ is on the order of $10^{-10}$ ($\approx e^{-23}$) radians.
+Using this as an optimistic estimate for the magnitude of an initial perturbation, in many astrophysical environments MB effects could occur before the FFI saturates.
+However, the magnitude of the perturbation would be larger at lower matter densities and stronger inhomogeneities, potentially allowing mean-field effects to take hold first.

 \textit{Conclusion --} In this work, we performed the first systematic treatment of inhomogeneous many-body (MB) dynamics of the Fast Flavor Instability (FFI) to demonstrate that MB effects are expected to persist into thermodynamically large distributions of neutrinos.
 Our numerical method treats interactions and neutrino advection in a way that systematically approaches instantaneous local interactions in the limit of large system size.
-In particular, our MB simulations revealed rapid, early flavor transformation, occurring well before MF predictions.
+In particular, our MB simulations revealed rapid, early flavor transformation, occurring well before MF predictions, combined with kinematic decoherence effects common to inhomogeneous calculations.
 We observed that as the number of computational sites increases, the flavor transformation dynamics become slower and the entanglement entropy decreases, although the evolution timescales only scale as $\log(N_\mathrm{sites})$.
 This is consistent with previous work that probed similar homogeneous systems \cite{martin2022classical}.
 Our work represents the first time the mean-field FFI and previous MB results are all reproducible under a single framework with spatially resolved calculations.